Rabbit Logo

 Codebase

 Character has a credits field persisted in MongoDB via CharacterRepository.
 ResourceState has a cargo field for generic extractable/tradeable material.
 Station entities (with hasMarket flag) exist in core.station and are managed by StationRegistry inside SimulationController.
-The implemented sell command is sellCargo, handled by SellCargoHandler: it validates zone co-location and enqueues a cargo-deduction SimEvent, while the server layer applies the credit to the captain’s Character record after the command is accepted (Option C two-phase pattern).
+The implemented sell command is sellCargo, handled by SellCargoHandler: it validates zone co-location and enqueues a cargo-deduction SimEvent, while the server layer applies the Credits to the captain’s Character record after the command is accepted (Option C two-phase pattern).
+The buySupplies command follows the same two-phase CR-deduction pattern.
 Per-station pricing and extraction commands are future work.

 Crewdroids